vanJargon/reliable_udp/README.md

 Test and Experiment
 -------------------
-Mininet is used to simulate packet loss.
+Mininet is used to simulate our network with packet loss.

 To start mininet, use
 ```terminal